AsahinaKyoudai/BrothersConflict/README.md

 #### Will a walkthrough be available?
 We have a detailed walkthrough that we put together for our beta testers that was a translation of a Japanese walkthrough.
 This is available upon request, but may have some slight differences in-game.
 If there is enough demand, then we may clean up this copy and release it, or we may consider creating a more general guide.

-We highly recommend that you check out the character profiles in-game for tips on favorite foods/activities and any other brothers that you may need to build a relationship with!
+We highly recommend that you check out the brother profiles in-game for tips on favorite foods/activities and any other brothers that you may need to build a relationship with!
 Juli's advice on each profile will change throughout the route as well.

 We highly encourage walkthroughs if anyone would like to create one in English!
 If anyone has any questions about routes, game mechanics, etc, then feel free to reach out to us on [**Twitter**](https://twitter.com/TeamAsahina)!